Allan003/HelloWorld/README.md

 # HelloWorld
 hi! everyone
-this my first programmme in github,
+this my first programme in github,
 do more, do better!